 There will be a hole in your heart forever when someone you love and care about departs this life.
-A willful departure compounds those feelings of loss.
+A willful departure compounds feelings of loss.

 My life has wandered down endless paths trying to Develop Coping Skills.
 It is not about going back to the way I was before the event.
 That is not realistic.
 A lasting approach is to build a new and different life from all the debris.
 After the suicide, you cannot put the pieces back as they were.
-Your old self is gone.
+Your former self is gone.

 I have read a lot of books on suicide that focus on the effects on those left behind.
 I have attended seminars that emphasized a wide range of support activities.
 I have participated in years of Survivor Of Suicide “SOS” and Grief Share Support Programs.
-Influenced by all I have heard, read and witnessed regarding suicide, I have adjusted.
+Influenced by all I have heard, read, and witnessed regarding suicide, I have adjusted.
 I have found PEACE and hope it carries me through my final years.

 The first three months or so (except for a few encounters) are just a blur.
-During that period I regressed, withdrew. . .
+During that period, I regressed, withdrew.
 I simply existed.
-As I think about it now, everything got re-classified into a single category . . .
-“Unimportant.”
+As I think about it now, everything got re-classified into a single category, “Unimportant.”

 Appearances at my home did not reflect this.
-I was somehow able to continue my contract teaching job. . .
+I was somehow able to continue my contract teaching job.
 But frankly, I cannot explain that.

 At the beginning of month number four, a friend from my church, Kathleen, informed me that we were going to an SOS meeting.
-Since the suicide of her husband, (a personal friend of mine,) I spent considerable time helping her and her three grown children through the aftermath.
+Since the suicide of her husband (a personal friend of mine,) I spent considerable time helping her and her three grown children through the aftermath.
 So, Kathleen spoke my language.

 I was not at all interested in going.
 At the time, I had no idea what a support group was.
 I thought this was the worse idea I could imagine.
 That first night, walking down the basement stairs to a large room (with no visible windows) added to the gloom.
-I was taken back because most folks seemed to know each other and some were even laughing and cutting up.
+I was taken-back because most folks seemed to know each other, and some were even laughing and cutting up.
 One word comes to mind, WEIRD.
 I wanted to leave.

-As the session started each person, in a round robin fashion, stated their name, the name of the person they lost, the relationship, the date and the method of departure.
+As the session started, each person, in a round-robin fashion, stated their name, the name of the person they lost, the relationship, the date, and the method of departure.
 That was shocking, ultimate discomfort.
-From time to time I made eye contact with others and had it not been for Kathleen, I would have walked out.
+From time to time, I made eye contact with others, and had it not been for Kathleen; I would have walked out.

-On the way home, to my shock, Kathleen proceed to convince me I needed to give these sessions a try (for a while.)
+On the way home, to my shock, Kathleen proceeds to convince me I needed to give these sessions a try (for a while.)
 That made me think that even Kathleen was crazy.
 I probably just did not want to hear anything because nothing made any sense to me.

-Looking back the SOS sessions (not every one of them) proved to be my best building tool.
-I even came to respect Paul highly.
+Looking back at the SOS sessions (not every one of them) proved to be my best building tool.
+I came to respect Paul highly.
 We still keep up with each other, after all these years (that was June of 1999.)

-Paul and his wife May had lost a 20ish-year-old Son.
+Paul and his wife, May, had lost a 20ish-year-old Son.
 They lived less than a mile from me.
 We would have private loss discussions over coffee and driving to and from the every Wednesday night SOS meetings.